Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time

-Other QSP-based frameworks such as quantum singular value transformation~\cite{gilyen2019quantum} would achieve similar performance, but the encoding model switches from $U_H$ to a block encoding of $H$, which is less natural and practical.
+Other QSP frameworks such as quantum singular value transformation~\cite{gilyen2019quantum} would achieve similar performance, but the encoding model switches from $U_H$ to a block encoding of $H$, which is less natural and practical.

 However, this naive choice of the target function $f$ leads to an exponential decay of the success probability, $\norm{f(U_H)\ket{\phi}}^2 = \BigO{e^{-2\tau}}$, as the imaginary time $\tau$ increases.
 Ref.~\cite{silva2023fragmented, chan2023simulating} faced this difficulty.
 They employed a fragmented approach (simulating $\exp(\tau H / N)$) to mitigate the effect, yet the resource cost is not shown to be efficient.
 One option is to simulate the normalized function $e^{\tau x} / e^{\tau \lambda_0}$ on the spectrum of $H$~\cite{gilyen2019quantum, an2023linear} to avoid unnecessary resource cost.
 Using a lower bound on $\lambda_0$ with additive error $\BigO{\tau^{-1}}$ controls the excess normalization, but obtaining such an estimate adaptively while maintaining polynomial resource scaling requires additional algorithmic design and analysis.